The Paradox: History

 The Paradox was an important gathering place for Baltimore's DJs, producers, and dance music fans.
 The sound system was developed, designed, and installed by Richard Long of Richard Long & Associates (RLA) and Dave Soto.
-The club marked important events in the careers of many notable Djs and Promoters in the Baltimore Club Music scene such as K-Swift, Scott Henry, Leroy Burgess Jr., Scottie B and Charles Feelgood.
+The club marked important events in the careers of many notable Djs such as Angel X and Promoters in the Baltimore Club Music scene such as K-Swift, Scott Henry, Leroy Burgess Jr., Scottie B and Charles Feelgood.

 The Paradox closed its doors permanently in 2016, following a social media announcement by club owner Wayne Davis in October 2015.
 This news came less than five years after a full renovation of the club, which aimed to draw larger crowds.
-Despite its apparent success and popularity within the community, the Paradox struggled to make a profit in its later years, particularly due to dwindling alcohol sales.
-The location which the Paradox occupied will be taken over by Hammerjack's, another long-standing hallmark of Baltimore's music scene—although notably less focused on the club music the city is known for.
+Despite its apparent success and popularity within the community, the Paradox struggled to make a profit in its later years, particularly due to the fact they did not sell alcohol.
+The location which the Paradox occupied was initially to be taken over by Hammerjack's, another long-standing hallmark of Baltimore's music scene—although notably less focused on the club music the city is known for.
 As of 2020, the new Hammerjacks incarnation has yet to open.